Big Bear Lake California: Spectacular Sun and Snow

 Other events include the “Starlight Festival” (live music and astronomy education on May 24-25), the Heritage Arcade on June 14, the JazzTrax Music Festival on June 20-22, Summer Theater Festival, Film Festival, Octoberfest- something fun seems to always be going on.

-Dawn summed up her feeling of the place she loves: “There is just something about being up here.”
+Dawn summed up her feeling about the place she loves: “There is just something about being up here.”

 Skiing with Dallas Goldsmith